RapidAPI/DevRel-Stack-Data/guides/posts/build-music-app/post.md

 ### → STEP #4

 Let’s integrate the API now.
-For this, first, create a `.env.local` file in the root directory of your project and paste the following in it:
+For this, first, create a `.env.local` file in the root directory of your project and paste the following into it:

 ```sh
 NEXT_PUBLIC_RAPIDAPI_KEY=YOUR-RAPIDAPI-KEY